jfunky/ccny-programming-sp2020/README.md

 #### Course Structure (updated)
 * Discussion/Crit: Presentation of assignments, questions (on Zoom)
-* Lecture: Technical concepts presented in class (on Zoom)
+* Lecture: Technical concepts presented in class (on Zoom), recorded for later viewing
-* Workshop: Individual exercises / Individual meeting times (on Zoom)
+* Workshop: Individual exercises / Individual meeting times (on Zoom or Google Hangouts)

 #### How to share
 * Sharing and borrowing code is a normal part of programming.
 You will learn that you can find solutions to problems, examples, and techniques online.
 You may want to build off of a project you find, or work a classmate has done.